Navigating Dog Ownership During Autistic Burnout

 For dog owners experiencing autistic burnout, caring for a dog can present unique challenges.
 Autistic burnout is a state of exhaustion and loss of function caused by the cumulative stress of masking, managing sensory overload, and navigating an often unaccommodating world.
 This can lead to pervasive fatigue and sensory sensitivity, making even the most basic responsibilities feel overwhelming.
 For those of us who are both dog lovers and neurodivergent, finding a way to balance the responsibilities of dog ownership with personal well-being can feel overwhelming.

-As a professional dog trainer and dog behavior consultant with firsthand experience as an late-diagnosed autistic person, I understand both the benefits and the stress that dog care can add during burnout.
+As a professional dog trainer and dog behavior consultant with firsthand experience as a late-diagnosed autistic person, I understand both the benefits and the stress that dog care can add during burnout.
 Together we will explore the signs and impact of autistic burnout on dog ownership, along with ways to simplify care for your dog through low-energy mental stimulation activities.

 What Is Autistic Burnout?